 - 1 Select the object to which you want to apply the contour effect. - 2 Click Object, and click one of the following: - Copy Effect ▶ Contour From - Clone Effect ▶ Contour From - 3 Click the object whose contour effect you want to copy or clone.

-You can also use the Attributes eyedropper tool to copy a contour.
-For more information, see "To copy effects from one object to another" on page 250.
+You can also use the Attributes eyedropper tool to another" on page 282.

 To set the fill color for a contour object